 If, from the street, your home looks all one color, then a statement roof such as dark blue or black may be a good choice.
 However, if you can see shades of other colors, then maybe a gray or brown roof to tie in with all the colors.

 The climate you live in will affect what color of roof you want to get.
 A darker roof such as black will absorb any heat and make your home feel overall hotter.

 Thus, if you have an air conditioning unit, that will try to work harder and cost you more money.

 Thus, if you live in a warm climate, then lighter colors of roof such as gray or brown are better suited.
 In addition, they will also help you stay cool at home.

-The type of arterial your roof is made from will affect the heating and cooling of your home.
+The type of material your roof is made from will affect the heating and cooling of your home.
 It is known that asphalt shingles will absorb heat, while metal roofs will keep your home a lot cooler.

 Style Of House

 The overall style of your home will affect the color of roof to go with.
-If your roof has various architectural elements like columns or gables, then a darker colored roof can help you to accentuate these features to make them stand out even more.
+If your roof has various architectural elements like columns or gables, then a darker-colored roof can help you to accentuate these features to make them stand out even more.

 This can also make your home much more appealing and sought after if you ever decide to move and sell it.
 Thus, you want to show off the special roof features instead of trying to hide the theme.

 In some neighborhoods, the houses have all been built with the same bricks and roofs.